abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/jobshop_implementation.rst

     }

-``collector->ForwardSequence(0, seq)`` is a shortcut to return the ``std::vector<int>`` containing the order in which the tasks are processed on each machine for solution 0.
+``collector->ForwardSequence(0, seq)`` is a shortcut to return the ``std::vector<int>`` containing the order in which the tasks are processed on each machine for solution 0 (which is the last and thus optimal solution).

 This order corresponds exactly to the job ids because the way the tasks are ordered on each machine (by job ids).
 The result for our instance is: